gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

 **Note**:

-For this particular example [axios](https://github.com/axios/axios) will be used to handle all of the promise-based HTTP requests.
+For this particular example [axios](https://github.com/axios/axios) will be used to handle all the promise-based HTTP requests.

 ## Strategy selection